CLS

 Critical Language Scholarship (CLS) Program

-The Critical Language Scholarship (CLS) Program is a funded summer opportunity for American college and university students to learn languages essential to America’s engagement with the world.
+The Critical Language Scholarship (CLS) Program provides fully funded immersive summer programs for U.S. undergraduate and graduate students to learn languages of strategic importance to the United States’ national security, economic prosperity, and engagement with the world.

 A program of the U.S. Department of State’s Bureau of Educational and Cultural Affairs, the CLS Program is part of a U.S. government effort to increase the number of Americans studying and mastering critical foreign languages and applying those skills in their professional careers.

-Scholars are selected from a national pool of applicants representing a wide range of institutions, including four-year colleges and universities, community colleges, and minority-serving institutions such as Historically Black Colleges and Universities, Tribal Colleges, and Hispanic-serving institutions.
+Scholars are selected from a national pool of applicants representing a wide range of institutions.
 Students from all disciplines and majors are encouraged to apply.

 While abroad, scholars are supported by expert on-site staff.
 CLS alumni also serve as a resource for scholars who are navigating a new cultural landscape.
 Expenses, including flights, tuition, housing, meals, and limited medical reimbursement benefits are covered by the program, making the CLS Program an accessible opportunity for students of various means.